copleykj/socialize-messaging/API.md

 #### Instance Methods ####

-**conversations(limit, skip, sortBy, sortOrder)** - Get the converations the user is participating in.
+**conversations(options)** - Get the conversations the user is participating in.
 This returns a mongo cursor which when iterated over will return `Conversation` instances.
+Signature of `options` param is the same as you would pass to `Collection.find()`.

 ```javascript
 Meteor.user().conversations().forEach((conversation) => {